ClusterMonteCarlo/CMC-COSMIC/docs/sphinx/source/output/index.rst

 .. note::

-        Here we are using the output from the :ref:`realistic-initial-conditions` example, running it for 15 Myr (though note that the default ini file runs it for 13.8 Gyr).
+        Here we are using the output from the :ref:`realistic-initial-conditions` example, running it for 15 Myr (though note that the default ini file runs it for 13.8 Gyr) and having it print a window snapshot every 10 Myr.
 On 28 cores of the Vera machine, this takes about 10 minutes.

 ==========
 Code Units